-Example B: National curriculum framework for primary science education

-At the turn of the past century Helmut Schreier, professor of education and science at Hamburg University, together with the main author of this article, took the initiative to develop a curriculum framework for science teaching in primary schools in Germany.
+Example B: National curriculum framework for primary science education took the initiative to develop a curriculum framework for science teaching in primary schools in Germany.
 This idea stemmed from a perceived need to secure more space for science issues in the primary education curriculum in all Länder of Germany based on a centrally articulated need.
 At the same time, it was felt necessary to strengthen the core ideas of science issues in the curriculum and to provide clarity about what the different realms of science could be.
 Different from the tradition of curriculum making, this was a systemwide process of curriculum reasoning with the aim to involve outstanding experts from universities, teacher education and educational science to create the framework.
 Through combined efforts various authorities and decisionmakers were included in this process, which was supported by the German Association for Science Education in primary schools.
 The implementation process is still on-going with some needs for readjustment and continuation (for more information, see Hameyer & Schreier, 2002).